rlu-aa/Air_Robot/README.md

 # Air_Robot
-wechat robot that can report AA office air condition
+wechat robot that can report in house air condition

 Usage: